 The need for schools to have a clear vision, a core set of values that underpin all that they do, and a concise communication strategy aimed at all key stakeholders is more important than ever.

-Vision statements are sometimes confused or used synonymously with
+Vision statements are sometimes confused or used synonymously with mission statements.

 The difference is subtle but extremely important; your vision statement should define your organisation’s strategic direction and purpose, focusing on its goals and future aspirations.
 Your mission statement should be set in the present tense, communicating what you, as an organisation, do best every day.